osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Manual Refresh

 You can manually initiate a refresh by selecting projects, folders, or files in the `AADL Navigator` and invoking `File > Refresh` in main menu or `Refresh` in the navigator's context menu.

+## Creating an AADL Project

+Let us create an AADL Project in OSATE.